kishorekrrish/sfdc-website/_posts/2019-10-12-custom-files-uploader.md

 - Lightning
 ---

-In this post we are going to see a Custom Files Uploader component.
-Which can be reused in any other component.
+In this post we are going to see a Custom Files Uploader lightning component.
+Which can be reused in any other Salesforce lightning component.

 <iframe allow="autoplay; fullscreen" allowfullscreen="" frameborder="0" height="404" src="https://player.vimeo.com/video/335663627" width="640"></iframe>